How to Price a Product in 2026 (Without Losing Profit)

 How to Calculate Your Product Price (Step-by-Step)

-If you want profit and not just sales volumes, then you need to do the math.
-Let’s walk through how to price a product with an example.
+If you want profit and not just sales volume, you have to do the math.
+Let us walk through how to price a product using a print-on-demand phone case as the example - the same logic applies whether you make print-on-demand phone cases or sell drinkware and wall art.

 1. Add Up All Your Costs

 Start by listing your fixed and variable costs.
-Your fixed costs are those that basically stay the same every month.
-This includes things like:
+Fixed costs stay roughly the same each month:

 • Website subscription